Lleyton Hewitt: 2011: Surgery and out of Top 100

-Hewitt began his 15th season on the ATP Tour at the Hopman Cup in Perth.
-He defeated his Belgian opponent Ruben Bemelmans and went on to win the tie for Australia with a three-set victory in the mixed doubles, partnering Alicia Molik.
-He next played No. 3 Novak Djokovic, but lost in straight sets.
-For his final singles match of the tournament, he played Kazakhstani Andrey Golubev, defeating him in straight sets.

-After the Hopman Cup, Hewitt competed in the AAMI Kooyong Classic, an exhibitional tournament in the build-up to the Australian Open.
-He started the tournament solidly, taking out third seed Mikhail Youzhny.
-In the second round, he defeated Russian Nikolay Davydenko.
-In the final, he defeated Frenchman Gaël Monfils.
-It was the first time that Hewitt had played in the tournament.

 At the 2011 Australian Open, Hewitt was defeated in the first round in five sets by Argentina's David Nalbandian.
 Hewitt was up two sets to one and during the fourth set had the chance to finish off the match, when the scores were 3–1 and 0–40 in Hewitt's favour, but failed to capitalise on the situation.
 Furthermore, Hewitt had two match point opportunities in the final set to close out victory.
-However, one of these was met with an excellent drop shot from Nalbandian, and he went on to save the other, securing victory.

-After the Australian Open, Hewitt participated in the SAP Open, an ATP World Tour 250 event.
-He defeated his first-round opponent Björn Phau, and proceeded to the second round against Brian Dabul.
-Hewitt had some problems with Dabul, losing the first set, but managed to defeat him.
-In the quarterfinals, Hewitt played against former US Open champion Juan Martín del Potro, who was on a comeback from a wrist injury.
-In a weak performance, Hewitt lost.
+After the Australian Open, Hewitt participated in the SAP Open, and lost in the quarterfinals to former US Open champion Juan Martín del Potro, who was on a comeback from a wrist injury.

-The next tournament that Hewitt took part in was the Regions Morgan Keegan Championships and the Cellular South Cup, an ATP World Tour 500 event in Memphis, Tennessee.
-Hewitt played Lu Yen-Hsun in the opening round, which he won.
-He advanced to the second round against Adrian Mannarino.
-Despite losing the first set, Hewitt defeated Mannarino.
-In the quarterfinals, Hewitt played top seed Andy Roddick.
-Despite being a set up, Hewitt lost the match.
+The next tournament that Hewitt took part in was the Regions Morgan Keegan Championships and the Cellular South Cup in Memphis, Tennessee, where Hewitt lost to top seed Andy Roddick despite being a set up.